saschaklatt/gridl/README.md

 // ];
 ```

-Setting a whole area at a certain position:
+Overwriting an entire area at a certain position:

 ```javascript
 const data = [